 Upskilling is a critical investment in talent retention

-Personal development and employee training are at the epicentre of the new work deal.
+Personal development and employee training are at the epicenter of the new work deal.
 You can retain talent by building a compelling career with your organization.

 Even before the pandemic, 78% of employees said they were ready to learn new skills.
 Ensuring people sustainability through future employability is now a critical part of the employment contract.
 Organizations can empower individual employees to upskill by building strategic training opportunities within a robust career framework, one that has clear and transparent pathways for employees to follow.